-All staff will make themselves familiar and ensure compliance with the requirements of the Health and Safety at Work etc. Act 1974 and any other health and safety legislation and codes of practice relevant to the work of the School and also the particular area in which they work.
-They will, so far as is reasonably practicable:

 - 8.1.
-Be familiar with this health and safety policy and all safety arrangements including those for fire, first aid and other emergencies as laid down by the AC. - 8.2.
-Ensure that health and safety regulations, rules, routines and procedures are being applied effectively. - 8.3.
-Carry out/be aware of hazard identification and risk assessments as appropriate for their area of work. - 8.4.
-Take part in health and safety training as required. - 8.5.
-Inform their manager if there is any reason they are unable to perform any task without undue risk (e.g. illness, incapacity, etc.). - 8.6.
+All staff will familiarise and ensure compliance with the requirements of the Health and Safety at Work Act 1974 and any other health and safety legislation and codes of practice relevant to the work of the school and the area in which they work.
+They will, so far as is reasonably practicable: - 8.2.
+Be familiar with this Health and Safety Policy and all safety arrangements including those for fire, first aid and other emergencies. - 8.3.
+Ensure that health and safety regulations, rules, routines and procedures are being applied effectively. - 8.4.
+Carry out/be aware of hazard identification and risk assessments as appropriate for their area of work. - 8.5.
+Take part in health and safety training as required. - 8.6.
+Inform their manager if there is any reason they are unable to perform any task without undue risk (e.g. illness, incapacity, etc.). - 8.7.
 Only undertake tasks for which they have been trained and are competent or confident of undertaking safely.
-If they are in any doubt they must seek further advice. - 8.7.
-Take reasonable care of their own health and safety and that of any other persons (staff, students, visitors, etc.) who may be affected by their acts or omissions at work. - 8.8.
-Co-operate fully, as a legal duty, with their employer on health and safety matters, including following safe systems of work and not interfering with or misusing anything provided for their health, safety or welfare. - 8.9.
-Ensure that all tools, plant, machinery and equipment are adequately guarded, are in good and safe working order and are not used by unauthorised persons or in an improper manner. - 8.10.
-Ensure that toxic, hazardous and highly flammable substances are correctly used, stored and labelled in accordance with their written risk assessment. - 8.11.
-Use the correct equipment and tools for the job and any protective equipment, protective clothing or safety devices that may be supplied. - 8.12.
-Report any defects that they observe in the premises, plant, equipment and facilities and take action to ensure no one is put at risk. - 8.13.
-Report all accidents and near misses immediately, whether injury is sustained or not, using the appropriate procedure, and recording these events on an Accident Report form. - 8.14.
-Report any medical or physical condition which adversely affects their ability to conduct their work in a safe and healthy manner to their line manager.

-- 8.15.
-Where an imminent and significant risk to a person's health or safety exists, the activity being undertaken should be stopped and the line manager must be contacted immediately (as soon as safe to do so). - 8.16.
+If they are in any doubt they must seek further advice. - 8.8.
+Take reasonable care of their own health and safety and that of any other persons (staff, pupils, visitors, etc.) who may be affected by their acts or omissions at work. - 8.9.
+Co-operate fully, as a legal duty, with their employer on health and safety matters, including following safe systems of work and not interfering with or misusing anything provided for their health, safety or welfare. - 8.10.
+Ensure that all tools, plant, machinery and equipment are adequately guarded, are in good and safe working order and are not used by unauthorised persons or in an improper manner. - 8.11.
+Ensure that toxic, hazardous and highly flammable substances are correctly used, stored and labelled in accordance with their written risk assessment. - 8.12.
+Use the correct equipment and tools for the job and any protective equipment, protective clothing or safety devices that may be supplied. - 8.13.
+Report any defects that they observe in the premises, plant, equipment and facilities and take action to ensure no one is put at risk. - 8.14.
+Report all accidents and near misses immediately, whether injury is sustained or not, using the appropriate procedure, and recording these events on an Accident Report form. - 8.15.
+Report any medical or physical condition which adversely affects their ability to conduct their work in a safe and healthy manner to their line manager. - 8.16.
+Where an imminent and significant risk to a person's health or safety exists, the activity being undertaken should be stopped and the line manager must be contacted immediately (as soon as safe to do so). - 8.17.
 Promote and achieve high standards of health and safety and suggest improvements and ways and means of reducing risks.